-This report is for the period July 2019 to June 2020 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by New Plymouth District Council (NPDC) for closed landfills in the district.
+This report is for the period July 2020 to June 2021 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by New Plymouth District Council (NPDC) for closed landfills in the district.

 NPDC holds a consent to discharge leachate and contaminated stormwater from its closed landfill, Marfell Park (Marfell) landfill in the Huatoki catchment.
-This landfill does not accept waste for disposal to land and has been fully reinstated.
+This landfill does not accept waste for disposal to land and has been fully reinstated as a park.

 NPDC also hold consents to discharge solids to land, emissions to air, and leachate and contaminated stormwater to land and water, at two contingency landfills that currently operate as transfer stations and green waste and/or cleanfill disposal sites.
 These are Inglewood landfill (cleanfill) in the Waiongana catchment, and Okato landfill (cleanfill and green waste) in the Kaihihi catchment.
-The landfills are not routinely accepting refuse and these former activities have been fully reinstated.
+The landfills are not routinely accepting refuse and these landfilled areas of the sites have been fully restored.
 They do, however, retain all necessary consents to act as contingency sites if the regional landfill at Colson Road (recently closed) had to cease accepting waste, or there are transportation issues in the event of an emergency.

-The Colson Road regional landfill was operational during the 2018-2019 period, closing to general waste in August 2019.
+The Colson Road regional landfill closed to general waste in August 2019.
 The monitoring of this facility has been reported separately since the annual report covering the 1999-2000 monitoring period.
 Waste is now disposed of out of the Taranaki region.

 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land and air, and is the 30th combined annual report by the Council for the Company.
+This report discusses the environmental effects of NPDC's use of water, land and air, and is the 31st combined annual report by the Council for NPDC.